Katie Price

 Katrina Amy Alexandra Alexis Price (née Infield; born 22 May 1978) is an English media personality and model.
-She gained recognition in the late 1990s for her glamour modelling work, having regular appearances on Page 3 in the British tabloid The Sun, billed under the pseudonym Jordan.
+She gained recognition in the late 1990s for her glamour modelling work, including on Page 3 of the tabloid newspaper The Sun, under the pseudonym Jordan.

-In 2004, Price appeared on the third series of the television show I'm a Celebrity...Get Me Out of Here!, and the following year, she was runner-up in the search for the UK's entry for the Eurovision Song Contest.
+Price appeared on the third series of the reality television show I'm a Celebrity...Get Me Out of Here! in 2004, and the following year, she was runner-up in the search for the UK's entry for the Eurovision Song Contest.
 In 2006, she released her debut studio album, A Whole New World, in collaboration with her then-husband Peter Andre.
 Price returned to I'm a Celebrity...Get Me Out of Here! for its ninth series in 2009, and was the winner of the fifteenth series of Celebrity Big Brother in 2015.
-She has also starred in her own reality television series, including Jordan (2002–2005), Katie & Peter (2004–2009), What Katie Did Next (2009–2010), Signed by Katie Price (2011), Katie (2011–2012), and Katie Price: My Crazy Life (2017–2019).
+She has also starred in her own reality television series, including Jordan (2002–2005), Katie & Peter (2004–2009), Signed by Katie Price (2011), Katie (2011–2012), Katie Price: My Crazy Life (2017–2020), and Katie Price's Mucky Mansion (2022–2023).

-Price has also released six autobiographies, eleven novels and two series of children's books.
-Her Angel novel series topped The Sunday Times bestseller list.
+Price has released eight autobiographies, eleven novels, one fashion book, and two series of children's books.
+In 2023, she began presenting the podcast The Katie Price Show.

 Early life

 Born Katrina Amy Alexandra Alexis Infield in Brighton, East Sussex, in southeast England, Price was the only child of Ray and Amy Infield (née Charlier).
 Her father left the family when she was four, and in 1988 her mother married builder Paul Price, after which she acquired his surname.
-She has an older half-brother named Daniel and a younger half-sister named Sophie.
+She has an older brother named Daniel and a younger sister named Sophie.
 She is of Italian, Spanish, English and Jewish descent.
 Price's maternal grandmother was Jewish, but she is not religious.

 Price attended Blatchington Mill School in Hove in East Sussex.
 She excelled at sport, swimming for Sussex in regional competitions.
 During her childhood, she also developed a passion for horses and horse-riding.
 She began modelling as a child, and at 13 she modelled for a clothing line.

 At the age of 17, she changed her name, dropping the surname of her birth father Ray, who had left home when she was four, and taking the last name of her mother's second husband, Paul Price.